 The total reconciled amount owed to or from each pharmacy group or PSAO.

-_______ Contracts with the PBM and the carrier or employer group that include any references to the requirements for PBM’s effective rate reconciliation process with pharmacies and that describe the carrier or employer group’s oversight of the processes.
+_______ Contracts with the PBM and the insurer or employer group that include any references to the requirements for PBM’s effective rate reconciliation process with pharmacies and that describe the carrier or employer group’s oversight of the processes.
 Request the entire contract in an unredacted format.

 Others Reviewed